tschneidereit/typed-objects-explainer/core.md

 semantics.
 For now, `transparent` is the only option, see the section on opacity below for details.

-### Struct Arrays
+### Typed Object Arrays

-For each struct type, a dynamic array of instances of that type can be created using the type's `.array` constructor:
+For each type definition, a dynamic array of instances of that type can be created using the type's `.array` constructor:

 ```js